 Job outlook for hotel management

-It’s no surprise that 2020 was a difficult year for hotel management, with tourism arrivals having fallen by 74 percent.
-But even before the age of travel restrictions, the hospitality industry was shifting.
-Consumers were choosing short-term rental options and large chains instead of independent operators and B&Bs.
+It’s no surprise that 2020 was a difficult year for hotel management, with tourism arrivals falling by 74 percent.

 How much does hotel management staff earn?

 While the average hotel management professional earns $59,430 per year according to the Bureau of Labor Statistics, this industry offers much room for growth in terms of earning potential.
 Managers at high-end hotels and resorts can earn upwards of 100,000 dollars per year.
 Knowing a foreign language or having completed relevant training can also increase your earning potential.
 And since hotel managers are needed in all corners of the globe, your career offers endless opportunities for new experiences.

 An increased focus on customer service in hotel management will continue to be a big factor, as will learning and adapting to new technologies and softwares.
 On top of that, hotel management professionals will need to make safety a top priority and implement new strategies for identifying and slowing potential outbreaks.
 By conveying a mastery of these situations on your resume, you can show that you’re keeping up with changes in the industry instead of being left behind.

 A great hotel management summary example is one of the most vital parts of your resume.
 Think of it as the check-in — a hiring manager is already evaluating your presentation and word choice to decide how the rest of the experience will be (or if they even wish to stay!)

 Your hotel management summary offers a mix of your personality, professionalism, experience, skills and even education.
 In 3-5 sentences, you should describe your management style and highlight your most relevant accomplishments.
 From your summary, a hiring manager should be able to envision your smiling face and charming personality greeting them from behind the front desk.